alekmatyka/Cpp_project_flooded_basment/README.md

 - 80% chance to move in one of the cardinal directions
 - 20% chance to move towards the player, in a cardinal direction

-If Harold encounters a wall upon moving, he can dig and burrow under the walls to the closest avaliable no-wall tile in that direction.
+If Harold encounters a wall upon moving, he can dig and burrow under the walls to the closest avaliable non-wall tile in that direction.

 # How to run the game
 The game is prepared fo usage/editing in the VSCode, I have no idea how to exactly run it in any other editor.